Talking about mental health can be confusing. What does mental health even mean? How do you start talking about mental health?

 Don’t offer unsolicited advice, and don't try to fix others.
 Most people can benefit from just knowing that someone is listening to them.

-You can do this in one-on-one meetings with employees, or even with your entire team.
+You can do this in one-on-one meetings with employees or even with your entire team during a company-wide meeting.

-Direct people to mental health resources that could help them – like employee counseling, yoga, and meditation.
+You can also direct people to mental health resources that could help them like employee counseling, yoga, and meditation.

 Talking about mental health will increase the chances your employees will seek help.